ipld/ipld/docs/schemas/using/authoring-guide.md

 "one=This is field one of Foo,two=true"
 ```

-More details regarding `stringpairs` can be found below, and in the page on [Representations Strategies](../../representations/).
+More details regarding `stringpairs` can be found below,
+and in the feature detail pages about [Representations Strategies](/docs/schemas/features/representation-strategies/).

 Valid representation strategies for Structs are: